You would be amazed at how many times I’ve heard someone say:

 Sixth, home-based businesses.

-If you want to meet a bunch of positive people who want a better quality of life for themselves and their families. . .look no further than a network marketing organization.
+If you want to meet a bunch of positive people who want a better quality of life for themselves and their families. . .there are numerous good networking organization.

-Over the years, my fine wife Bev, and I have been members of various networking organizations.
+Over the years, my fine wife Bev, and I have been members of a couple of networking organizations.
 In fact, we built an organization once that had over 1,000 people in our downline.

-There are some great networking organizations and you can make some incredible contacts but consider these 10 questions in selecting your organization.
+There are some great networking organizations and you can make some incredible contacts but consider these 12 questions before selecting your organization.

 1. Do you really like the product or service?